silvaalbert/terraform-provider-aws/website/docs/r/verifiedaccess_group.html.markdown

 ## Import

-Verified Access Groups can be imported using the `id`, e.g.,
+AWS Verified Access Groups can be imported using the `id`, e.g.,

 ```
 $ terraform import aws_verifiedaccess_group.example vagr-8012925589